Skip to content

 Speed and Core Web Vitals

 Seniors on phones abandon slow pages, and Google charges you more per click to send traffic to them.
-We build to pass Core Web Vitals — Largest Contentful Paint under 2.5s, Interaction to Next Paint under 200ms, Cumulative Layout Shift under 0.1 — because speed is both a conversion lever and an ad-cost lever.
+We build to pass Google’s published Core Web Vitals thresholds — Largest Contentful Paint within 2.5 seconds, Interaction to Next Paint of 200 milliseconds or less, Cumulative Layout Shift of 0.1 or less — measured the way Google recommends, at “the 75th percentile of page loads, segmented across mobile and desktop devices,” not on a fast office connection.
+Speed is both a conversion lever and an ad-cost lever.

 Element Conversion-first landing page Generic homepage / carrier site